Darpan3011/darpan_dotNet_taskManagent/README.md

 9. Global Exception Middleware
 10. Logging using Serilog
 11. LINQ
+12. DbContext
-12. Swagger UI for both Development and Production (as it is a web API project)
+13. Swagger UI for both Development and Production (as it is a web API project)

 ## Project Structure